DIG4BIO/E.-coli-growth-models/README.md

-This codes describes the growth of E. coli starin DH5alfa
+This codes describes the growth of three diggerent E. coli strains, namely DH5α, GALG20 and MG1655